-Most Beautiful Mosques Of Istanbul
+Most Famous Mosques in Istanbul

 Yes, you should definitely visit Blue Mosque because blue tiles inside are priceless.
-However, when it comes to tiles, the most important mosque in Turkey is Rüstem Pasha Mosque, built by a Grand Vizier.
+However, when it comes to tiles, the most important mosque in Turkey is Rustem Pasha Mosque, built by a Grand Vizier.
 There are wonderful blue tiles covering the walls and even the columns.

 You need to take prayer times into consideration if you are willing to visit a mosque in Istanbul.
 It requires a good planning to visit a few mosques in a single day because prayer hours change on a daily basis.
 Visiting hours are written on the doors of mosques located in touristic areas.

 Süleymaniye Mosque is the first mosque that comes to mind in terms of dimensions and glory.
-Built on a dominant hill in Istanbul, this mosque is built by the greatest architect of Ottoman Empire, Mimar Sinan for the biggest emperor, Sultan Suleiman the Magnificent.
+Built on a dominant hill in Istanbul, this mosque is built by the greatest architect of Ottoman Empire, Mimar Sinan for the most famous emperor, Sultan Suleiman the Magnificent.

 Suleymaniye Mosque Of Sultan Suleiman The Magnificent